tunroam/paper/intersection_report_spec/322identity.md

 MUST
 accept at least the first 3 tuples it supports.
-If the AP only allows UDP (0x11), it should be able to retrieve the UDP configuration if unsupported protocols are preceding in the identity (e.g. `32_33_2f_06443_11443a@10.10.10.10`).
+If the AP only allows UDP (0x11), it MUST be able to retrieve the UDP configuration if unsupported protocols are preceding in the identity (e.g. `32_33_2f_06443_11443a@10.10.10.10`).
 The AP